 WHAT YOU NEED TO DO

 - You’ll need to answer some questions about your experience making art, your connection to the Downtown Eastside, and your idea for a project.

-All grant decisions are made by a volunteer Community Advisory Committee made up of artists who live and work in the Downtown Eastside.
+WHAT HAPPENS NEXT?All grant decisions are made by a Volunteer Advisory Committee made up of artists who live and work in the Downtown Eastside.

-You will receive a decision about your application in January 2018, and a cheque in February or March 2018.
+You will receive a decision about your application in January, and a cheque in February or March.
 Projects cannot begin until the grant decision is made.
 Please note, not all applicants receive funding.

 Everyone who receives a grant must write a final report.
 You will be asked to describe what went well with your project and what could have been done better.
 We do not ask you to submit receipts, but we do ask for a simple account of how you spent your grant money.
 A Final Report Template will be provided to you.

 - Applicants must demonstrate an original art practice.

 - Vancouver Foundation staff appreciate the opportunity to make site visits.
 In some cases, we may ask to highlight your project for use in our communications and publications.